Q: Do I need a Mathematics degree or financial experience to apply?

 Q: I have a Masters degree, can I still apply?

 A: Yes - however you’ll still need to meet our entry requirements.
-Our Technology programme requires a 2:2 degree classification or above, and all other graduate and internships programmes require you to have, or be on track to achieve a 2:1 or above.
+Our RBS International programme requires a 2:2 degree classification or above, and all other graduate and internships programmes require you to have, or be on track to achieve a 2:1 or above.

-Q: Do I need to have a Technology degree to apply to the Technology Solutions programme?
+Q: Do I need to have a Science, Technology, Engineering or Maths degree to apply to the Software Engineering programme?

-A: No, but we’ll be looking out for curious and inquisitive people, with a real passion for technology and the drive to explore how it can be used to make a positive difference for our customers.
+A: Yes.
+We’re also looking for curious and inquisitive people, with a real passion for technology, coding and software engineering, and the drive to explore how it can be used to make a positive difference for our customers.

 A: No, unfortunately we no longer accept deferred applications.